 The second key driver identified was the expansion of the MBS to include benefits for allied health providers.
 Diabetes educators were added to the MBS in 2004, stimulating changes to the composition of the diabetes educator workforce.
 The Government’s decision to permit access to MBS rebates to diabetes educators who were ADEA credentialled made it more appealing to become credentialled.
 Furthermore, the potential to access Medicare rebates for services prompted a number of non-ADEA eligible professions, such as pharmacists and exercise physiologists, to seek eligibility.
 This was evidenced by the fact that more professions applied to the ADEA to become eligible for credentialling from 2005, prompting ADEA to review its procedures for assessing applications from professional bodies.
 ADEA continue to utilise its own criteria to determine the eligibility of professions to achieve CDE status.
 While a number of professions have since been deemed eligible by the ADEA, the criteria utilised to evaluate a professional body’s application are not publically available.

 The third macro-level driver was the publication of the Productivity Commission Research Report [3].
 The report, considered a stimulus for many innovative changes to health care planning and delivery, made a number of recommendations to improve the efficiency and productivity of the health care workforce, such as the cultivation of a supportive workplace where traditional role boundaries can be re-negotiated in favour of interdisciplinary practice.
-ADEA’s 2007 role and scope of practice document [19] made reference to this recommendation, and the possibility that the diabetes educator workforce may need to embrace this innovative approach to health care provision.
-ADEA documents published 2007 placed less emphasis on the specific clinical skills and task domains correlating with the different primary disciplines.
+ADEA’s 2007 role and scope of practice document [19] made reference to this recommendation and the possibility that the diabetes educator workforce may need to embrace this innovative approach to health care provision.
+ADEA documents published after 2007 placed less emphasis on the specific clinical skills and task domains correlating with the different primary disciplines.

 Conclusion

-This analysis illustrates the gradual movement of the diabetes educator workforce from a nursing dominant entity with an emphasis on interprofessional role boundaries, to an interdisciplinary body in which role flexibility is encouraged.
+This analysis illustrates the gradual movement of the diabetes educator workforce from a nursing dominant entity with an emphasis on interprofessional role boundaries to an interdisciplinary body in which role flexibility is encouraged.
 ADEA is striving to foster an interdisciplinary culture to strengthen and advance this faction of the health care workforce and has demonstrated interest in adopting contemporary approaches to the delivery of diabetes self-management education.
 However, this analysis also demonstrates that strategies to exclude non-nurse diabetes educators from practising to the same level as RN CDEs with regards to non-medical prescribing remain apparent.

 Declarations

 Ethics approval and consent to participate